Marco Baldini

-Marco Baldini (born Florence, September 3, 1959) is an Italian television and radio personality.

-He's best known for his highly successful partnership with Fiorello on radio and television.
+Marco Baldini (born 3 September 1959 in Florence) is an Italian television and radio personality.
+He is best known for his highly successful partnership with Fiorello on radio and television.

 Biography

-After starting at age 21 to work for in Tuscan radio with Marco Vigiani, he began broadcasting nationally with Radio Deejay, for which he has produced several programs (Baldini Ama Laurenti, Tutti per l'una, Baldini's land, Marco Baldo Show).
-In 1989 Marco first broadcast his show Viva Radio Deejay on the Milanese network with Rosario Fiorello, who provided impressions and characters.
-In 1987 he hosted the Videomusic program On the air.
+After starting at age 21 to work for in Tuscan radio with Marco Vigiani, he began broadcasting nationally with Radio Deejay, for which he has produced several programmes (Baldini Ama Laurenti, Tutti per l'una, Baldini's land, Marco Baldo Show).
+In 1989, Marco first broadcast his show Viva Radio Deejay on the Milanese network with Rosario Fiorello, who provided impressions and characters.
+In 1987, he hosted the Videomusic programme On the air.

 He has had several personal problems.
-This led him to be dropped from Radio DeeJay, after which he moved for a short time to Italy Radio Network (RIN), where he conducted along with Fave, Angelo and Max, a program called Le Fave del Mattino (The Morning Beans).
-His personal problems continued and he was also forced to leave his position at the RIN.
+This led him to be dropped from Radio DeeJay, after which he moved for a short time to Italy Radio Network (RIN), where he conducted, along with Fave, Angelo and Max, a programme called Le Fave del Mattino (The Morning Beans).
+His personal problems continued, and he was also forced to leave his position at the RIN.

-Baldini produced the radio version of the television program "Tonight I'll pay ...
+Baldini produced the radio version of the television programme "Tonight I'll pay ...
 Revolution", broadcast on Rai Uno in 2004 and hosted by Fiorello.
-Baldini managed the radio transmission, and interacted with Fiorello in a series of sketches similar to those used in the program Viva Radio2.
+Baldini managed the radio transmission and interacted with Fiorello in a series of sketches similar to those used in the program Viva Radio2.

-In 2007 he participated in the celebrity poker tournament organized by Sky Sports.
+In 2007, he participated in the celebrity poker tournament organised by Sky Sports.

 In January 2008, he hosted, together with Fiorello, the ten-part minishow Viva Radio Two ... minutes, aired on Rai Uno after the 8 o'clock news.

-On March 9, 2013, he returned to Radio Deejay on weekend mornings, with the program "The Marchino catches the worm", wave from 7.00 to 9.00.
+On 9 March 2013, he returned to Radio Deejay on weekend mornings, with the programme "The Marchino catches the worm", wave from 7.00 to 9.00.

-On June 21, 2013, the director of Radio Deejay, Linus, announced on his blog the conclusion of the employment relationship with Baldini, to take place at the beginning of the following month.
+On 21 June 2013, the director of Radio Deejay, Linus, announced on his blog the conclusion of the employment relationship with Baldini, to take place at the beginning of the following month.

 Political commitment

-In April 2008, he joined the call for the unity by the communists, along with other public figures.
+In April 2008, he joined the call for unity by the communists, along with other public figures.

-In July 2009 he was one of the promoters of the movement "Left-Communist People".
+In July 2009, he was one of the promoters of the movement "Left-Communist People".